sidneyrachel/quadratic-assignment-problem/README.md

 ## Run the Program
 ### Iterated Local Search
-Run the following command in the terminal:
-`python main.py -a ils -f <instance-filename>`
+Run the following command in the terminal: `python main.py -a ils -f <instance-filename>`.
 The available options for the parameters are:
 | Command | Default Value | Description |
 |--|--|--|
 | `-iwap` | `0.0` | Worst acceptance probability used for local improvement.  |